 Article 6: Non-discrimination — includes discriminatory practices and calculating the value of consumer data.

-Set up a demo today to learn how Strike Graph can simplify the CCPA compliance process for your company and set you up for CPRA success.
+Set up a demo today to learn how Strike Graph can simplify the CPRA / CCPA compliance process for your company and set you up for CPRA success.

 The CCPA and its regulations apply to any entity that engages in transactions with Californians for the purpose of financial gain or collects any information from California residents — whether the entity is located in California or not.
 It also applies to any business that meets one or more of the following thresholds: